AnuragBambardekar/Infix-to-Postfix-conversion/README.md

 In *prefix* notation, also known as Polish notation, the operator comes before the operands.
 This format eliminates the need for parentheses and has a fixed order of operations, making it easier to parse and evaluate expressions.
 However, it can be hard to read for complex expressions.

 *Reverse Polish notation (RPN)*, also known as **Reverse Łukasiewicz notation**, is a way of writing mathematical expressions in which the operators come after the operands.
-For example, the infix expression "3 + 4" would be wriƩen in postfix notation as "3 4 +".
+For example, the infix expression "3 + 4" would be written in postfix notation as "3 4 +".
 In *postfix* notation, the order of operations is determined solely by the order of the operands and operators.
 The first operand encountered is used with the first operator encountered, and so on.

 For example, the postfix expression "3 4 + 5 *" is evaluated as follows:
 - Push 3 onto the stack.